justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 construct that, rather than *consuming* the value of a variable passed in by a user, instead *provides* a variable to the user.
-(As an aside, I've found upvars to be a fantastic use of interesting/atypical programming language theory tailored to a specific domain that actually improves the developer experience.)
+(As an aside, I've found upvars to be a fantastic use of interesting/atypical programming language theory tailored to a specific domain that really improves developer experience.)

 Using an upvar turned out to be a bit tricky in this context because it meant that I had to rely on mutation to set this provided variable properly, which is